 At the bottom of this page, you can find a simple guide to permethrin regulations and an essential overview of what you need to know!

 #3.
 Worldwide tourism

 Apart from soldiers and humanitarian institutions, there is another group that is particularly vulnerable to mosquito-borne diseases.
 These are the people that wander the forests in Asia, and visit natural parks in central-Africa on their holiday breaks.
-The active tourist can often be found outside of the city borders, and likes to explore foreign countries by going into nature.
+The active tourist is often outside of the city borders.
+They also like to explore foreign countries by going into nature.
 Mosquitoes, on the other hand, like to explore foreign people.
 They can detect the human scent from over thirty metres away, meaning they will find you no matter how you try to hide.
-Putting on more clothes is not an option, especially when you are in a tropical zone and not used to the high temperatures.
+Putting on more clothes is not an option, especially when you are in a tropical zone with high temperatures.
 This is why the active tourist desperately needs permethrin, as it will protect him against insects without taking too many precautions.

 #4.
 Leisure wear

 Do not focus on the globetrotters only, though.
 Think about all the people that sit behind desks from nine till five, and then go outside to blow off some steam.
 In their free time, they go cycling, hiking or camping in the surroundings of their own cities.
 The most common frustration of these people has everything to do with mosquitoes.
 They circle around their heads, follow them on a hike and leave nasty itchy bumps on their skin.
 Especially in tents, there is no hiding from mosquitoes, that are ready to strike whenever they can.
 If these outdoor sports enthusiasts would wear permethrin impregnated clothes, nature would be a much nicer place to be.

 As you can see, the world could use more insect proof textiles.
 Even apart from these four sectors, there are many ways to add value to your products by using permethrin.
 Don’t know how to start?
 Just let us know.
 We gladly help you out!